tamasbartha/AgentOntology/README.md

 ## Interesting Consequences
 *   There are no "learned reflexes," only faster autocorrelation due to optimization.
 *   There is no "pattern following" as an optimization; rather, everything is pattern following.
-*   There is no reinforcement learning, only learning (utility propagation is an optimization, not a separate function).
+*   There is no reinforcement learning, only learning (utility propagation is an optimization speeding up projection, not a separate function).
 *   There is no separate self-model and environment-model, only a **World Model**.
 *   The agent does not minimize its own surprisal; it maximizes the surprisal of the environment.
 (This resolves the Dark Room Paradox).

 ## Future Directions
 To be complete, this ontology and deduction must be extended with further optimization techniques, their constraints, and application conditions.
 Furthermore, it should include constraints regarding the behavior, cooperation, and communication (sharing of mental states) of distributed/hierarchical agents.

 Subsequently, a "Reference Architecture" for an agent (and agent hierarchy) can be derived.
 This can then be used for the constructive examination of any agent (e.g., AI, a corporation, biological entities).
-Based on the principle of instrumental convergence, an agent architecture optimized for survival will be efficient in achieving other state-goals as well.
+The basis for this is that an objective function optimized for individual survival (or the survival of a species) can be transformed; an agent architecture good at survival will be efficient in other tasks as well (acknowledging the necessity of survival as well - ie. instrumental convergence, which naturally arises in the form of an objective function assigning utility to trajectories long enough to reach a state goal).

 ## References
 Friston, K. (2010).
 The free-energy principle: a unified brain theory?
 Nature Reviews Neuroscience, 11(2), 127-138. doi.org Friston, K., Thornton, C., & Clark, A. (2012).
 Free-energy minimization and the dark-room problem.
 Frontiers in Psychology, 3, 130. doi.org